1 Introduction

 Diodorus writes that the Dryopians' disrespect for the temple at Delphi was the cause of the battle.
 [23]

-However, the following facts suggest that the battle was between the Dryopians and the Malians.
+However, based on the following, it is presumed that this battle was between the Dryopians and the Malians.

 1) The legends of the battle with the Dryopians do not mention the Delphians or Phocians, who defended the sanctuary at Delphi.